-Application Deadlines

-Program Requirements In addition to the materials described in the Admissions chapter, applicants for this program must submit three letters of recommendation attesting to the candidate's academic and/or professional accomplishments.

-The application deadline is March 1 for fall semester (September) and October 1 for spring semester (January) admission.

-In addition to the general policies described in the Academic Policies chapter, specific policies of this program are as follows.
+Application Materials In addition to the materials described in the Admissions chapter, applicants for this program must submit three letters of recommendation attesting to the candidate's academic and/or professional accomplishments.
+Application Deadlines The application deadline is March 1 for fall semester (September) and Octo- ber 1 for spring semester (January) admission.
+Program Policies In addition to the general policies described in the Academic Policies chapter, specific policies of this program are as follows.
 Transfer Credit A maximum of 9 credit hours of transfer credit may be used toward the degree.
 Time Limit All required courses for the M.S. degree must be completed within six years prior to graduation.
 Otherwise, additional coursework must be taken to fulfill program requirements.

-The master's program requires a minimum of 30 credits.
+Program Requirements The master's meaning a minimum of 20 and its Of these 24 must be Trogram Requirements The master's program requires a minimum of 30 credits.
 Of these, 24 must be in coursework; the remaining 6 credits must be master's project credit.
-The required coursework must include an approved sequence of at least 8 courses.
-Six of these courses must be approved computer science offerings of which at least 4 must be graduate (500-600 level) courses.

-Students may receive graduate credit for taking up to two upper-level courses offered by other programs subject to approval in advance by the computer science faculty.
+The re- quired coursework must include an approved sequence of at least eight courses.
+Six of these courses must be approved computer science offerings of which at least four must be graduate (500-600 level) courses.
+Students may receive graduate credit for taking up to two upper-level courses offered by other programs subject to approval in advance by the computer sci- ence faculty.
 To ensure breadth in the field, each student is required to take COS 450 Operating Systems, COS 480 Introduction to Theory of Computing, and MAT 380 Probability and Statistics (MAT 381 may be substituted for MAT 380), or their equivalent.
 One or more of these course requirements will be fulfilled if it is determined that the student has successfully completed equivalent coursework at the undergraduate level.
 However, graduate credit will not be given for courses taken to fulfill undergraduate requirements.
 Any other 300- or 400-level courses must be approved in advance by the computer science faculty if they are to be taken to fulfill degree requirements.
 The student is required to undertake and complete a master's project.
 The project may take two different forms.
 If the student is affiliated with industry and involved in computer science-related activities, a well-defined practicum, approved by the computer science faculty, is one form.
+The student may also approved by the computer science faculty, is one form.
 The student may also engage in an academic project under the direct supervision of a computer science faculty member.
 This option involves the solution of a research problem, the construction of a non-trivial software tool, or some other comparable summarizing activity.